jashgopani/full-stack-url-shortner/Readme.md

    2. `SlugList` is a component which displays the list of all slugs and their corresponding URLs.
 6. The service abstraction in both the projects handles the responsibility of hanlding the data and interacting with the persistance layer (in this case the in-memory map in the backend and the session storage in the frontend).
 7. I've used sessionStorage instead of localStorage to avoid persisting the data across sessions as our data is anyways in-memory as of now.
+8. I've followed the following branching strategy in git
+   1. `main` - This branch contains production code.
+No direct commits allowed (by convention).
+   2. `release/{version}` - Created from main and only used for creating and merging child feature branches which contain code corresponding to the release version.
+Only this branch can be merged into `main`.
+   3. `feature/{feature-name}` - Created from release branch and used for developing a feature.
+Once the feature is complete, it is merged back to the release branch.
+Cannot merge directly in `main`.

 #### Other Notes